By Roy Burner (Minister of the Gospel)

 Scripture reveals: By the blast of God they perish, and by the breath of his nostrils (anger) are they consumed (Job 4:9).
-A Bible commentary revealed: This denotes the sudden destruction of wicked men by the power of God, stirred up by the wrath and indignation, because their sins; who when he blows a blast on their persons, and substance, they perish at once.
+A Bible commentary revealed: This denotes the sudden destruction of wicked men by the power of God, stirred up by wrath and indignation because of their sins; who when he blows a blast on their persons, and substance, they perish at once.

-There is an inroad to immorality that has been laid, in many once godly nations; with acceptance becoming more prominent, as powerful forces continue to enhance its concept.
-The moral compass of yesteryear has been dealt a severe blow, now hardly recognizable, with the age of accountability being cast aside.
+There is an inroad to immorality that has been laid, in many once godly nations; with acceptance becoming more prominent, as powerful ungodly forces continue to enhance its concept.
+The moral compass of yesteryear has been dealt a severe blow, now hardly recognizable, with previous accountability being cast aside.

 Scripture reveals: The Lord shall smite you with a consumption, and with a fever, and with an inflammation, and with extreme burning, and with the sword, and with blasting (scorching), and with mildew; and they shall pursue you until you perish (Deuteronomy 28:22).

-Three groups of punishment for disobedience are prescribed: Internal calamities, such as death, despair, disease, and decline; eternal judgments such as defeat before the enemy; and the transmission of judgment to future generations.
+Three groups of punishment are prescribed: Internal calamities, such as death, despair, disease; eternal judgments such as defeat before the enemy; and the transmission of judgment to future generations.

-We are seeing devastation in many lands; a world-wide pandemic, and many other occurrences that lays the land barren as a result; yet there is little, or no, attributing it towards a blast of God!
+We are seeing devastation in many lands; a world-wide pandemic, and many other occurrences that often lays a land barren as a result; yet there is little, or no, attributing it towards a blast of God!

 A godly nation does not allow legal abortion of countless millions of babies still in their mother's womb.
 A godly nation does not allow Sodom and Gomorrah to rise again with homosexuality flourishing and no longer a reproach.
 A godly nation does not condone same sex marriage when God's Word clearly establishes marriage as being the union of one man and one woman.